bdunderscore/modular-avatar/docs~/docs/reference/parameters.md

 setting will be enabled if either MA Parameters or the original Expression Parameters asset enables saving for the parameter.

+Normally, the default values you set will only affect the Expressions Parameters settings for your avatar.
+However, you can override the default values for the _animator_ itself by either setting the "Parameter Type" to "Animator Only", or by enabling the "Override Animator Defaults" checkbox (note that this is ignored for animator only parameters).

 ### Renaming parameters

 By setting the "Change name to" field you can _rename_ a parameter.
 That is, if you have a parameter "foo", which has